 There was a push about a decade ago for more universities to offer three-year college degree programs to their students.
 European and some Canadian universities already have standard three-year undergraduate programs.

-Some U.S. colleges who started three-year programs reported students weren’t interested in finishing early, however.
+Some U.S. schools that started three-year programs reported students weren’t interested in finishing early, however.
 And many students stayed for four years even when enrolled in the accelerated programs.

 Finishing college in even three and a half years is another popular option when completing a degree in three isn’t possible.